-Note: SR-IOV support by Mediant VE SBC requires NIC controllers that are supported by Linux ixgbe driver for 10 Gigabit Ethernet Intel® NICs.
-The controller that has been tested and approved by AudioCodes is the Intel 82599 NIC.
-For other NIC controller support, please contact your AudioCodes sales representative.
+SR-IOV support by Mediant VE SBC requires NIC controllers that support the Virtual Function of Linux drivers ixgbe and i40e.
+Controllers that have been tested and approved by AudioCodes include the Intel 82599 NIC and Intel X710 NIC.
+For additional NIC controller support, please contact your AudioCodes sales representative.

-Refer to the upstream OpenStack documentation or to the documentation of the vendorspecific OpenStack distribution for detailed instructions on how to configure OpenStack to utilize SR-IOV interfaces.
+Refer to the upstream OpenStack documentation or to the documentation of the vendor-specific OpenStack distribution for detailed instructions on how to configure OpenStack to utilize SR-IOV interfaces.
 For example: